4: Assessments and Examinations

 The First Year Board of Examiners

-The first year of all single and joint honours degree courses in Economics (except for Mathematics and Economics) is a qualifying year.
+The first year of all single and joint honours degree courses in Economics (except for GL11) is a qualifying year.
 If you fail to progress to the second year at the first attempt in June you have the right to make one further attempt, which normally involves a resit exam in early September.

-Results are considered by a Board of Examiners for the Faculty of Social Science: i.e. decisions are taken at the level of the Faculty, not the Department.
-The Board's members are representatives of each department in the Social Science Faculty.
+Results are considered by the Board of Examiners for Economics and ratified by the University.
+This Board usually sits in the first week of the summer vacation.
 Please note that all marks are provisional and may be raised or lowered by the exam board.

 - to proceed to the second year